 Credit Score Q&A

-A good credit score can save you hundreds, even thousands, of dollars by helping you get a car loan, a mortgage, even an insurance policy.
-A bad credit score can cost you even more than higher interest rates.
-It can eliminate you as a candidate for a job!
+A good credit score can save you hundreds to thousands of dollars by helping you get a car loan, a mortgage, even an insurance policy.
+A bad credit score can cost you even more than higher interest rates - it can eliminate you as a candidate for a job!

 Q: What exactly is a credit score?